2020 All Stars

-We’re proud to announce that the new Special EFX featuring Chieli Minucci CD, “All Stars”, will soon be available!
+We’re proud to announce that the new 2020 Special EFX featuring Chieli Minucci CD, “All Stars”, is now available!

 Three and a half decades after releasing Special EFX’s self-titled debut album, multi-faceted composer/guitarist Chieli Minucci is still blazing innovative trails in contemporary jazz, continuously finding that musical sweet spot between in the pocket, radio ready pop/soul/funk and progressive, freewheeling world fusion.